irwanphan/agres-id-nextjs/backlog.md

 - [] Restrictions: Finished cannot be Canceled or set to Processing, Canceled cannot be set to Processing
 - [] Use button to set payment status to Paid or Failed from Pending
 - [] Button to set paid/failed can only be accessed by finance team
-- [] FIx admin page padding and off-scroll caused by double height of container
+- [ok] FIx admin page padding and off-scroll caused by double height of container

 Auth
 - [ok] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users